Jorge Palma

+Palma has additionally been a member of the bands Sindicato, Rio Grande, Cabeças no Ar, and his rock project Palma's Gang.

 Early life

 Jorge Palma was born in Lisbon on 4 June 1950.
 At the age of 6, Palma learned to play the piano and to read.
 When he was 8 years old, he performed his first piano audition in the Portuguese National Conservatory.

-In 1963, aged 13, Palma finished second in a musical contest in Majorca, Spain.
+In 1963, aged 13, Palma finished second in a musical contest in Mallorca, Spain.
 At the same time, he continued his studies, first at the Camões Secondary School and after at the Colégio Infante de Sagres in Abrantes.
 The following year, 1964, marks a turning point in Palma's musical preferences, in which he start leaving his classical influences and dedicates himself to pop-rock music.

 Musical career

 1967–1972: Career beginnings and Sindicato

 During the Summer of 1967, in Algarve, Palma joined the band Black Boys as a keyboard player.
 In the following Summer, in 1968, he joins the band Jets also as keyboard player.
 He also played with the bands Extravaganza and Beatnicks.

 In 1969, Palma joined the rock band Sindicato, while studying Electrical Engineering in the Faculty of Sciences at the University of Lisbon.
 With Sindicato, he played in the first edition of the Vilar de Mouros Festival, in 1971.
 Sindicato released one single and a covers album, before disbanding in 1972.
 In that same year, Palma also dropped out of his university studies.